SRIBD-SPG/LLM-AutoOptModel/readme.md

 #### Implementation details
-- For pretrain, use six A800 GPU for 7 days training.
+- For pretrain, use six A800 GPU for 7 days training (llama2B version).
 - For evaluation, LLMs are sensitive to the position of responses, so alleviating the position bias is very important.